 The Forest Policy of 1894, India's first formal forest policy, prioritized the commercial exploitation of forest products, state control over forests, and the promotion of permanent cultivation.
 It was primarily shaped by the recommendations of Dr. Voelcker in his 1893 report on the "Improvement of Indian Agriculture."
-Voelcker highlighted that the forest policies enacted under the Indian Forest Act of 1878 were negatively impacting agricultural productivity and rural social structures.
+Voelcker highlighted that the forest policies enacted under the Indian Forest Act of 1878 negatively impacted agricultural productivity and rural social structures.
 He observed that the colonial governance system had fragmented traditional village communities, turning them into heterogeneous groups rather than cohesive social units.
-Voelcker advocated for modifying forest policies to better support agricultural needs and production.
-In response, the British administration introduced the Forest Policy of 1894, designed to balance forestry and agriculture.
+Voelcker advocated for modifying forest policies to support agricultural needs and production better.
+In response, the British administration introduced the Forest Policy 1894, designed to balance forestry and agriculture.
 The policy encouraged zamindars to convert open forests into agricultural land to increase state revenue.
 The Government of India issued Circular 22-F in 1894, which became the guiding framework for forest management throughout the remainder of the colonial era.
 A key feature of the new policy was its increased focus on the interdependence of forestry and agriculture.
 It particularly addressed the restrictive nature of earlier regulations, easing restrictions on forest access and use to accommodate the needs of agricultural communities.
 Under this policy, forests were classified into four categories based on their primary function and value.
-The first category included forests located on hill slopes, which were vital for preventing soil erosion and protecting cultivated plains from landslides.
+The first category included forests on hill slopes, vital for preventing soil erosion and protecting cultivated plains from landslides.
 These forests played a crucial conservation role and ensured consistent revenue for the state.
 The second category comprised forests with valuable timber species, such as devadharu (Cedrus deodara), sal (Shorea robusta), and teak (Tectona grandis).
 These forests were managed to promote the natural regeneration of devadharu and sal and the artificial regeneration of teak to meet commercial demands.
 The third category encompassed minor forests, which provided low-quality timber, fuelwood, and fodder to meet the subsistence needs of local communities.
 While less valuable from a commercial perspective, these forests served an important role in supporting rural populations.
 The fourth category consisted of pastures and grazing lands, which were made available for local use under specific restrictions to prevent overuse and ensure sustainability.
-The policy marked a significant shift in forest management by acknowledging the critical role forests played in supporting agriculture and rural livelihoods.
-By relaxing earlier restrictions, it attempted to address the needs of agricultural communities, particularly their dependence on surrounding forests for resources.
+The policy marked a significant shift in forest management by acknowledging forests' critical role in supporting agriculture and rural livelihoods.
+Relaxing earlier restrictions attempted to address the needs of agricultural communities, particularly their dependence on surrounding forests for resources.
 However, it also maintained the colonial administration's focus on generating revenue and meeting commercial interests.
 The classification system allowed for a more structured approach to forest management, balancing conservation, commercial exploitation, and the needs of rural populations (Jissa, 2020).

 1.6 The Forest Act of 1927